nautobot/nautobot/docs/additional-features/custom-fields.md

 The filter logic controls how values are matched when filtering objects by the custom field.
 Loose filtering (the default) matches on a partial value, whereas exact matching requires a complete match of the given string to a field's value.
 For example, exact filtering with the string "red" will only match the exact value "red", whereas loose filtering will match on the values "red", "red-orange", or "bored".
 Setting the filter logic to "disabled" disables filtering by the field entirely.

-A custom field must be assigned to one or object types, or models, in NetBox.
+A custom field must be assigned to one or object types, or models, in Nautobot.
 Once created, custom fields will automatically appear as part of these models in the web UI and REST API.
 Note that not all models support custom fields.

 ### Custom Field Validation

-NetBox supports limited custom validation for custom field values.
+Nautobot supports limited custom validation for custom field values.
 Following are the types of validation enforced for each field type:

 * Text: Regular expression (optional)
 * Integer: Minimum and/or maximum value (optional)